-The MS primary care family nurse practitioner track is a 45-credit-hour.
-The post-master's primary care family nurse practitioner certificate program is a 12-39-credit-hour program.
+The MS primary care family nurse practitioner track is a 51-credit-hour.
+The post-master's primary care family nurse practitioner certificate program is a 21 to-51-credit-hour program A minimum of 750 clinical hours is required.
+For PC-FNP students, degree requirements can be found in Appendix A-1.